mk-16/intuitive-logger/README.md

 this metadata should be sufficient to infer if a function's execution is creating an issue in your code.

-This library leverages the power of workers (server-side) and web-workers (client-side) to impact as little as possible to the code execution, doing all the processing (in the future api calls) through an additional thread ensuring an asynchronous non-pollutant code monitoring.
+This library leverages the power of workers (server-side) and web-workers (client-side) to impact as little as possible to the code execution, doing all the processing (in the future, also api calls) through an additional thread ensuring an asynchronous non-pollutant code monitoring.

 # Disclamer
 Currently the library supports only logging class constructor and method invocation through "legacy" decorator.